DIADesignGuild/game-studio/P01/Project Proposal - P01.md

 ## Prototype goals

 Q:

-- How might we explore this concept and understand what its requirements are?
+- How can we better understand the limitations of P00?
-- How might we better understand the play experience of this game pertaining to what players can do in it?
+- It's already a playable prototype.

 A:

-- Create paper design prototypes in Figma to explore different mechanics.
+- Explore more ideas for refining the core gameplay experience with paper design prototypes in Figma.
-- Create a playable prototype in a fantasy console to focus on in-game actions/verbs.
+- Refine the playable prototype into a core game prototype in Figma by adding in more mechanics, assets, etc.

 ## Project timeline and goals

-Timeline is subject to change after discussing with Aaron his availability.
-The proposed timeline is 5 days.
+Timeline is subject to change after discussing with Amber her availability.
+The proposed timeline is 5-6 days.
+Additional days may be required to learn any new tools.

 Meetings are flexible and up for discussion.
 The proposed cadence is:

 - 1 meeting to discuss general logistics,
-- 1 meeting for creating the game design document (and any other related materials),
+- ~~1 meeting for creating the game design document (and any other related materials),~~
-- 1 meeting for brainstorming paper prototypes,
+- 1 meeting for ideation + brainstorming paper prototypes, and
-- 1 meeting for discussing the playable prototype, and
+- 1 meeting for discussing core game prototype.
-- 1 meeting for implementing the playable prototype.
+- 1-2 meetings for implementing the core game prototype (depends on fantasy console chosen).

 Milestones:

 - Finished paper prototypes (designs).
-- Finished playable game prototype.
+- Finished core game prototype.

-P01 reaches completion when a playable prototype is finalized.
-P01 can continue to be refined in a future project.
+P01 reaches completion when a core game prototype is finalized.